Being a pioneer in the development of breathable cable glands, WISKA today is an expert for breathable components avoiding condensation.

 Product range of WISKA venting products in plastic, brass and stainless steel

-WISKA products are build of highest quality and made for most demanding conditions.
+WISKA products are built of highest quality and made for most demanding conditions.
 Our Venting products offer:

 The diversity of our products provide venting solutions for a broad range of applications.
 Thread sizes include M 12 to M 63 with a wide range of materials such as polyamide, brass and stainless steel.
 Completed by their high protection classes of IP 68 and 69, venting products by WISKA appear to be true multitalents.
 On top of that, they have application specific membranes with different air flow rates and robust properties such as resistance to UV, salt water and aggressive chemicals.